Where to Swim in Amsterdam

 The ambition of Waternet, Amsterdam’s water authority, is to someday have the water in the canals clean enough for people to swim in.

-That said, while officially the canals are not designated as swimming water, there is now a yearly Amsterdam City Swim event — organized as a fund raiser for research into underexposed diseases such as Lou Gehrig’s Disease (ALS).
-The next event will take place on September 11, 2016.2
+That said, while officially the canals are not designated as swimming water, there is now a yearly Amsterdam City Swim event — organized as a fundraiser for research into underexposed diseases such as Lou Gehrig’s Disease (ALS).2

-The quality of the water has indeed improved quite a bit in recent years — due in part to a project to connect all of the city’s 3000+ houseboats to the sewer lines.
-Target date for completion: June, 2017.
+The quality of the water in the canals has greatly improved in recent years.
+The completion of a project to connect all of the city’s 3000+ houseboats to the sewer lines certainly helped.

 If that isn’t enough to dissuade you from diving into a canal, consider this: Every year the city fishes between 12,000 and 15,000 bicycles from the canals.